bevy-cheatbook/bevy-cheatbook/src/introduction.md

 Designed to be easy to read, straight to the point, using simple language to focus on the important information.

-Not intended to be read in order.
-Jump to whatever is useful to you!

-It is not exhaustive / complete.
-It is my best attempt to cover the most practically-relevant aspects.
+While rich in content, this book does not aim to be exhaustive or complete.
+It cannot feasibly cover every feature of bevy.
+It is my best attempt to teach the most practically-relevant aspects.

 The book has several sections: